 Laptops must be able to connect to wirelessly connect to the internet, as all Exams require a download and upload process.
 Please check the requirements well before your exam for updated information.
-The Vermont Law School Information Technology Department and Registrar's Office do not set the minimum standards for SofTest.
-Anyone who has equipment meeting the general Vermont Law School standard will have equipment meeting the SofTest standard.

 INSTRUCTIONS FOR SOFTEST FOR IN-CLASS EXAMINATIONS

 Use of SofTest software is free to all students that have completed the registration process.
 Specific information about using this software at Vermont Law School can be found on our own ExamSoft home page, www.ExamSoft.com/Vermontlaw.